Overcliff Undercliff Track in Wentworth Falls

 Shortcut Track

-Once you’ve completed the Overcliff Undercliff Track, go and check out the Weeping Rock circuit walk nearby, which is especially enjoyable after rainfall.
+Once you’ve completed the Overcliff Undercliff Track, consider doing the Weeping Rock Circuit nearby, which is especially enjoyable after rainfall.